Anufo language

-Anufo (Anufɔ), also known as Chakosi, is a Central Tano language spoken in northeast Ghana, northern Togo, northwest Benin and Ivory Coast by approximately 180,000 people.
-As a language, Anufɔ is tonal.
-It follows the subject-verb object canonical structure.
-It is also dialectical.
-Across nine (9) clan groups, Anufɔ is spoken with dialectical distinction although mutually intelligible.
+Anufo (Anufɔ), also known as Chakosi, is an Akan language spoken in northeast Ghana, northern Togo, northwest Benin and Ivory Coast by approximately 180,000 people.
+Anufɔ is tonal and follows a subject-verb-object canonical structure.
+Anufɔ is spoken with dialectical differences across nine tribes, though all are mutually intelligible.

-Population and land boundaries
+Population and geography

+In 2003, the estimated number of speakers of Anufo was a little over 100,000 people, spread across the northern portions of Ghana (53,000), Togo (42,000), and Benin (10,000).
+Many speakers are multilingual, also speaking Hausa or French.
+It is used as a trade language in some regions as well.

-According to the 2021 Population and Housing Census in Ghana, the Anufɔ in northeast Ghana, especially those in the Chereponi District numbered 87,176 with more females of (44,342) representing 50.9 percent than males being (42,834) constituting 49.1 percent.
+According to the 2021 Population and Housing Census in Ghana, the Anufɔ in northeast Ghana, especially those in the Chereponi District numbered 87,176.
 The District covers a land size of 1,374.7 km2 with a population density of 63 persons per square kilometre.
 The District shares boundaries with Gushegu District to the West, Bunkpurugu-Nakpanduri District to the North, Saboba Districts to the South and The Republic of Togo to the East bordered by the River Oti.